rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 #### During

-During an attack, the FMC does the following:
+During an attack, the FMC does the following tasks:

 -  Defines the intrusion prevention levels, URL reputation rules, and advanced malware protection pieces to be put in place.